moyus/pointcss/docs/getting-started/index.md

-#Point
+---
+layout: default
+title: "Getting started"
+description: "Some Awesome Description"
+---

+## Introduction
-A flexible CSS Framework for building modern responsive web apps.
+Point is a flexible CSS Framework for building modern responsive web apps.

 ## Setup
 There are two ways to start